 How to Perform Lunges

-- Load the movement with your barbell, dumbbells, or other weights if using them.
+- Load the movement with a barbell, dumbbells, or other weights if you’re using them.

-- Stand tall with your feet together and eyes looking straight ahead.
+- Stand tall with your feet together and your eyes looking straight ahead.

 - Take a big step forward into a staggered stance.